quapka/sqc-project-plan/README.md

 ### Mining Protocol

 This sub-protocol is the starting point for the project and as such will be worked on from the start.
 First standard channels will be implemented and then group channels (as they seem like a logical next step).
 Extended channels will be the last to be implemented.
 This scenario makes sense, but e.g. the implementation of standard channels might show the need to implement parts of the code for the other channels as well (or at least prepare the ground for them).
+The translation proxy between V1--V2 will be implemented here as well.

 ### Template Distribution Protocol